Skip to main content

 The increasing popularity of the International Seniors Championship led to the organization of the International Seniors Amateur Golf Society.
 Gordon Hill, former president of the United States Seniors Golf Association; Knut Olsen, Norway; Graham Patrick, Scotland; Courtney Reeves and Neil Ransick of the United States assumed the task of preparing By-Laws for the Society.

 The growth of the International Seniors Amateur Golf Society, formally organized in 1970, continues today.
-The early membership of 350 men is now double that figure.

 After three years as a 36-hole event the tournament was expanded to 72 holes.
 Once the field was divided at the end of 36 holes with the low gross scorers playing for the championship while the rest of the field competed in the final two rounds for Stableford points.